esmaeelE/Donya/README.md

 Just only use compressed package `donyaOS-build.tar.xz`

-Suppose we have another dist hard disk `sdb` to install donyaOS on it Create a 100 MB partition in it.
+Suppose we have another hard disk `sdb` to install donyaOS on it Create a 100 MB partition in it.

 ## Format it